Looking for tips on how to extend the range and battery efficiency of your Tesla EV?

-You can choose between two options here: Start Charging At or Depart At – both do what they say on the tin.
+You can choose between two options: Start Charging At or Depart At – both do what they say on the tin.

-For this post, we’re looking at “Depart At” option to look at the battery efficiency aspects (which also indirectly is saving you money).
+For this post, we’re looking at the “Depart At” option to look at the battery efficiency aspects (which also indirectly saves you money).

-Go to “Depart At” and select the time of your departure and Tesla will make sure the car achieves the set charge limit just before your departure time.
-This will make sure the battery is at optimum performance levels and will lead to lesser juice being for the same distance travelled.
+Go to “Depart At” and select the time of your departure, and Tesla will make sure the car achieves the set charge limit just before your departure time.
+This will make sure the battery is at optimum performance levels and will lead to lesser juice used for the same distance travelled.

 How are you finding these tips so far?

 If you do like these tips, don’t forget to share them with your friends on social media groups.

 26. Using seat heaters instead of climate control

 This is an interesting one that I found in the Tesla Model 3 manual (yea, I read it!) 😛 – prefer seat heating over cabin heating.

 Once your cabin is heated, try lowering the cabin temperature and instead, use the seat heaters to keep the cabin climate at optimal temperature.
 Seat heaters are more efficient than high use of heat and air conditioning.